featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 There are 4 steps to connecting:
 1) Copy FeatureHub API Key from the FeatureHub Admin Console
 2) Use the API Key to make a client
+3) Tell the client to start handling features
-3) Check FeatureHub Repository readyness and request feature state
+4) Check FeatureHub Repository readyness and get the state of the feature values

 #### 1. Copy SDK API Key from the FeatureHub Admin Console
 Find and copy your SDK API Key from the FeatureHub Admin Console on the Service Accounts menu option -